User Roles And Permissions Without Package Laravel 9

 Step 7: Create Trait

-let’s create a new directory named it Permissions and create a new file named HasPermissionsTrait.php.
-This handles user relations and back in our User model, just we need to import this trait on the User Model.
+let’s create a new directory and name it as Permissions and create a new file name HasPermissionsTrait.php.
+This is handle user relations and back in our User model, just we need to import this trait on User Model.

 app/User.php